sanju99/MtbQuantCNN/README.md

 Due to size, the data files have been zipped and uploaded <a href="https://drive.google.com/drive/folders/1VglsptcOv1ZYZ0fdknTH8Bt3okl_Bxvo?usp=sharing" target="_blank">here</a>.
 The .pkl, .npz, and .npy files were excluded due to size, but they can be generated from the FASTA alignments and the provided code.

 Once these files are downloaded, and unzipped, they should be placed in the main repository.
-Then, in the iPython notebooks, any path of `/n/data/hms/dbmi/farhat/Sanjana/MIC_data` should be replaced with `MIC_data/`, and any path of `/n/data1/hms/dbmi/farhat/Sanjana/CNN_results` should be replaced with `CNN_results`.
+Then, in the iPython notebooks, any path of `/n/data/hms/dbmi/farhat/Sanjana/MIC_data` should be replaced with `MIC_data`, and any path of `/n/data1/hms/dbmi/farhat/Sanjana/CNN_results` should be replaced with `CNN_results`.